 Once you face a citation, you need to act quickly.
 Prosecution and fines are reserved for persistent violations, but if you fail to follow warnings, you can easily fall under that category.
 Because of this, it's important to know how to draft an Affiliate Disclaimer that keeps your website in line with U.K. law.

-While the FTC has specific guidelines for Affiliate Disclaimers, there is no set policy in the U.K. It was the web industry that set its own standards and offered resources to consumers and website owners to assure compliance.
+While in the US the FTC has specific guidelines for Affiliate Disclaimers, there is no set policy in the U.K. when it comes to affiliate disclaimers.
+It was the web industry that set its own standards and offered resources to consumers and website owners to assure compliance.

 Transparency is the main goal of these standards.
 Not only does it prevent a website from being vague about affiliate relationships, but it is considered more ethical.